Popular searches

 From Tarangire, you’ll make the beautiful drive north to the Ngorongoro Conservation Area where you’ll want to keep your binos handy at all times.
 Your home is the Ngorongoro Farm House, set in picturesque gardens on a working coffee farm.
 Here, you’re mere minutes from the crater, or ‘Africa’s Eden’ as it’s often known, and a spectacular variety of animals including zebra, lion, wildebeest, cheetah and black rhino – it’s one of the best places to see them up-close.
 Enjoy 4×4 game drives, but don’t rule out walking expeditions either: take a tour of the farm on foot, or join members of the Maasai tribe to explore the Crater Highlands area, learning about their way of life.
 In your spare time, take a dip in the secluded pool at the Farm House or enjoy an in-room massage.

-If you’d love nothing more than the thought of waking to sunlit grasses, watching as zebra, giraffe and elephant wander just metres away from your tent, then Kati Kati in the Serengeti will check every box.
+If you’d love nothing more than the thought of waking to sunlit grasses, and watching as zebra, giraffe and elephant wander just metres away from your tent, then Kati Kati in the Serengeti will check every box.
 Should you be planning a trip to see the Great Migration, rest assured that this tiny mobile camp is always set up in an ideal location for catching all the wildebeest action.
 But whatever the season, wildlife is ever-present as you roam the vast savannah of the Serengeti, stopping for picnics of homemade treats along the way, or evening sundowners in yet another beautiful location.
+In Tanzania, solo travels are done in true style.

 Solo Travel in Tanzania